esx-framework/esx_core/README.md

 * /clearloadout now properly removes all weapons instead of needing to be performed multiple times
 * ESX.Jobs is no longer set until the full table has been creating, allowing other resources to retrieve it more easily
 * Now using spawnmanager to spawn players and prevent weird desync issues
+	- This may cause problems with some third-party resources that modify player spawns

 #### Optimisation
 * Support for compile-time hashing instead of calling the native